Research

 Partial identification of causal and counterfactual queries,

-I study how shape constraints can enable point or partial identification for causal and counterfactual parameters.
+We study how shape constraints can enable point or partial identification for causal and counterfactual parameters.

-For instance, with a binary point exposure \(A\), an (absolutely) continuous outcome \(Y\), and pre-exposure stratification variable \(X\), one can define the probability of tiered benefit, given cutoffs \(c=\{c_k\}_{k=1}^{K-1}\), as: \[ \operatorname{PB}_c(x) = \sum_{k=1}^{K-1}\mathbb{P}(Y^0\in (c_{k-1},c_k],Y^1>c_k\,|\,X=x). \]
+For instance, with a binary point exposure \(A\), a continuous outcome \(Y\), and pre-exposure stratification variable \(X\), one can define the probability of tiered benefit, given cutoffs \(c=\{c_k\}_{k=1}^{K-1}\), as: \[ \operatorname{PB}_c(x) = \sum_{k=1}^{K-1}\mathbb{P}(Y^0\in (c_{k-1},c_k],Y^1>c_k\,|\,X=x). \]

 Under strong monotonicity, i.e. \(\mathbb{P}(Y^1-Y^0\geq 0\,|\,X=x)\in\{0,1\}\), this parameter is point identified when \(K=2\) provided \(P(Y\,|\,X,\operatorname{do}(A=a))\) is identified.
 For \(K\geq 3\), monotonicity is insufficient and additional shape constraints are needed –or a shift to a partial identification strategy.